Partnering with eOrganic in a Research Project

 Increasingly, funders are asking for proposals with

 eOrganic offers tools to facilitate your project’s delivery of high quality, peer-reviewed resources to a growing national audience of farmers, extension and other agricultural professionals, certifiers, educators, and researchers. eOrganic’s articles have been viewed over a million times, and its YouTube videos have been viewed over 4 million times. eOrganic’s community has answered more than 1,400 Ask-an-Expert questions.
-Over 30,000 people from all over the country have attended more than 200 webinars hosted by eOrganic. eOrganic communicates bi-monthly with its more than 12,000 newsletter subscribers and keeps in frequent touch with its 4,000 Facebook fans, 3,000 Twitter followers, and 15,000 Youtube subscribers. eOrganic also reaches out to farmers and agricultural professionals through booths and other activities at organic farming and research conferences each year.
+Over 30,000 people from all over the country have attended more than 250 webinars hosted by eOrganic. eOrganic communicates bi-monthly with its more than 12,000 newsletter subscribers and keeps in frequent touch with its 4,000 Facebook fans and 16,000 Youtube subscribers and a growing Instagram presence. eOrganic also reaches out to farmers and agricultural professionals through booths and other activities at organic farming and research conferences each year.

-eOrganic is also a virtual community and workspace at eOrganic.info – there, your group has the use of project and group management tools, the opportunity to manage a public project website with interactive tools, easy publication of resources to eXtension, and access to eOrganic’s webinars, Ask-an-Expert, and other engagement tools - all of these strategies facilitate integration of research and extension as well as collaborator and stakeholder engagement.
+eOrganic is also a virtual community and workspace at eOrganic.info – there, your group has the use of project and group management tools, the opportunity to manage a public project website with interactive tools, easy publication of resources, and access to eOrganic’s webinars, Ask Extension, and other engagement tools - all of these strategies facilitate integration of research and extension as well as collaborator and stakeholder engagement.

 Why NOT partner with eOrganic?